• Home

 Traditional operating models were designed for predictable processes and stable decision structures.
 AI introduces systems that learn, adapt, and influence decisions in ways that existing governance, funding, and accountability models were never built to manage.

-Organisations that successfully scale AI address five structural elements:
+Organisations that successfully scale AI address eight structural elements:

-• Portfolio Discipline.
-Managing AI initiatives as a governed portfolio rather than a collection of independent projects, with clear prioritisation logic and the discipline to stop what is not working.
+• Portfolio Discipline: Managing AI initiatives as a governed portfolio with clear prioritisation and the discipline to stop what is not working.

-These structural choices determine whether AI transformation delivers sustained enterprise value or remains permanently experimental.
+These structural choices determine whether AI transformation delivers sustained enterprise value or remains experimental.

 The AI Maturity Model